KinMod-ui/CodeForces-BOT/README.md

     }

-    run "npm install" in the command line to download all the required node modules If a folder named node_modules is created then u can move on the next step otherwise run these commands "npm install body-parser" , "npm install ejs" , "npm install express"
+    run "npm install" in the command line to download all the required node modules If a folder named node_modules is created then u can move on the next step otherwise make a folder named node_modules and then run "npm install" again
     Now run "node app.js" and in browser open "http://localhost:3000".
     Enter your codeforces ID and then enter it.
     Now You can do all the questions and it will automatically tell You the verdict.